sandeep-opf/Frontend-Developer-Practical-Test/README.md

 Recreate the following landing page section based on the provided reference image.
 You are expected to:
 - Write clean, modular React code
-- Use Tailwind CSS for layout and styling
+- Use Tailwind/CSS for layout and styling
 - Implement basic interactivity with React state

 ---